 I was trained as an Executive Coach through Georgetown University’s Leadership Coaching Program (2006), am certified by the International Coach Federation as a Professional Certified Coach (PCC) and I coach CEOs, senior executives and emerging talent.
 I established and led several global and national coaching practices for organizations as a corporate practitioner.

-I also serve as an executive coach for Harvard Business School’s Executive Education programs.
-In these programs my coaching work focuses on individual assessment and development planning combined with group coaching focused on team dynamics.
+I have also served as an executive coach for Harvard Business School’s Executive Education programs.
+In these programs my coaching work focused on individual assessment and development planning combined with group coaching focused on team dynamics.

 Executive Coaching is an individualized development experience designed to accomplish business objectives including ongoing development, succession planning and to support role transitions.
 My executive coaching process is comprised of four phases: